tuandoan2604/ec-mockproj-quiz-page-frontend/README.md

 # Quiz Page EC Frontend

-## Project1 in EC, this repo and show us your development progress via a Pull Request.
+## Project1 in EC, Please fork this repo and show us your development progress via a Pull Request.

 I, Requirements